twiztedmyrtle/twiztedmyrtle.github.io/content/prints.md

                     <img src="/img/twiztedmyrtle/Dibond.jpg" alt="">
                     <h2>Di-Bond</h2>
                     <p class="" data-os-animation="fadeIn" data-os-animation-delay="0.3s">
-                        Artwork is printed directly onto the brushed metal DiBond&#174; surface which brings out a unique and textured look to Twizted Images.
-DiBond is a trad name for two thin sheets of aluminum (0.3mm) enclosing a polyethylene core.
+                        Artwork is printed directly onto the brushed metal DiBond® surface which brings out a unique and textured look to Twizted Images.
+DiBond is a trade name for two thin sheets of aluminum (0.3mm) enclosing a polyethylene core.
 DiBond is 1/8" thick, lightweight but strong, and provides high resistance to weathering and corrosion for unsurpassed durability.
 In fact, many modern buildings and architectural accents are coated in this material.
 DiBond brushed aluminum prints are ready to hang and the perfect option for a clean and modern look.
                     </p>
                     <img src="/img/twiztedmyrtle/canvas.jpg" alt="">
                     <h2>Canvas</h2>
                     <p class="" data-os-animation="fadeIn" data-os-animation-delay="0.3s">
                         Twizted Images come to life with this semi-gloss archival-rated custom canvas treatment.
 This classic material offers a unique texture while being lightweight.
 Printed with the latest in latex ink technology.
-Each canvas is hand-stretched across a 1.5" deep wooden frame (industry standard is 0.75") tht gives the image that classic, gallery wrapped canvas look, and is carefully packaged.
+Each canvas is hand-stretched across a 1.5" deep wooden frame (industry standard is 0.75") that gives the image that classic, gallery wrapped canvas look, and is carefully packaged.
 Ready to hang and add character to your room!
                     </p>
                     <h2>Prints</h2>
                     <p class=" element-bottom-70" data-os-animation="fadeIn" data-os-animation-delay="0.3s">